shellbear/shellbear/README.md

 An idea or a project on which you want me to participate?
 Do not hesitate to send me an email: [shellbear@protonmail.com](mailto:shellbear@protonmail.com)

+P.S.
+My logo has been made by [allitz](https://allitz.tumblr.com/).